ethereum-optimism/specs/specs/interop/predeploys.md

 ```

 Note that the `executeMessage` function is `payable` to enable relayers to earn in the gas paying asset.

+### Deposit Handling

+A call to `executeMessage` reverts if the call is made in a [deposit context](./derivation.md#deposit-context).
+The deposit context status can be determined by callling `isDeposit` on the `L1Block` contract.

+In the future, deposit handling will be modified to be more permissive.
+It will revert only in specific cases where interop dependency resolution is not feasible.

 ### `Identifier` Getters